Sufficient Control of Complex Networks: Minimum-cost Sufficient Control Problem

-Here $M$ is the number of external control sources, $\|\cdot\|_{0}$ denotes the $L_{\mathrm{0}}$ norm\cite{deng2018l0}, and $|R|$ is the number of nodes needed to be controllable.
-From the constraints in (\ref{E.optimalsufficientcontrol}), we can see that (i) the output controllability Grammian matrix $(CWC^{T})$ is invertible; (ii) there is only one nonzero element in each row or column of $B$ and $C$.
-Therefore each control source is restrained to be connected to only one driver node.
-The selection of $|R|$ controllable nodes is hence clearly revealed.
+where $\|\cdot\|_{0}$ denotes the $L_{\mathrm{0}}$ norm which counts the number of non-zero elements of a matrix, and $T$ is the number of nodes needed to be controllable. $M$ should be greater than the minimum number of controllers required by sufficient controllability.
+The full rank output controllability matrix implies that the output controllability Gramian matrix $CWC^{\text{T}}$ also be full rank \cite{Rugh1996}.
+Since there is only one nonzero element in each row or column in $B$ or $C$, the selection of $M$ driver nodes and $T$ controllable nodes is hence clearly revealed.